renatoviolin/Question-Answering-Albert-Electra/README.md

 ## Running
 To predict with Electra, you need to download the pre-trained model from [here](https://drive.google.com/open?id=1nAsDHvIQVckrzOnuStyiJodnzr-S4Lvi).
-Extract the folder and adjust the DATA_MODEL_DIR path in [qa_predict.py](qa_predict.py) to point to the root foler.
+Extract the folder and adjust the DATA_MODEL_DIR (line 26) in [qa_predict.py](qa_predict.py) to point to the root folder.

 ![Question 1](img_1.png)